Reconnect with Your Joy: A Post-Pandemic Survival Guide

-After a year of being in and out of lockdown, profound disruption to life routines, activities, and missing hobbies, friendships and community, the world is slowly regaining some sense of cautious normalcy.
+After two years of being in and out of lockdown, profound disruption to life routines, activities, and missing hobbies, friendships and community, the world is slowly regaining some sense of cautious normalcy.
 Blinking your eyes in the sunlight, as you come out of the cave of lockdowns and loneliness, the world — and perhaps yourself — may feel somewhat unrecognizable.

 Speaking to dozens of friends, clients and colleagues over the past few weeks, I’ve heard a common refrain: “I don’t remember what I like anymore.”

-But with vaccines here and the world re-opening, it’s time to reimagine life and jumpstart your joy with this post-pandemic survival guide!
+But with vaccines here and the world re-opening, it’s time to reimagine life and reconnect with your joy with this post-pandemic survival guide!

 But first, let’s talk about why it might feel extra hard right now.

 When we don’t have access to the things that light us up, it’s easy to forget we ever liked or wanted them in the first place.
 After two years of cancellations, Netflix binges, and thwarted plans, it might feel impossible to recall what you like and what you want.

 And even if you do remember, you might experience a ton of resistance to starting them up again.